Kapaya/vlhcc21/paper.md

 ### Synthesizing CSS Selectors For Column Values

-Once we have determined the row elements, there is still a task remaining: we must choose a CSS selector that will be used in the extraction formula to identify the demonstrated value within its row.
-Given a demonstrated value $v$ within a row element $r$, the minimum criteria for a plausible selector $s$ is that it uniquely identifies the value within the row: $select(r, s) = \{v\}$.
-There may be many plausible selectors, and we must pick a best candidate.
+Once we have determined the row elements, next we must choose a CSS selector that will be used in to identify the demonstrated value within its row.

-To populate the plausible set, we generate two kinds of selectors:
+Given a demonstrated value $v$ within a row element $r$, we generate two kinds of plausible selectors:

 - selectors using CSS classes, which are manual annotations on DOM elements added by the website's programmers, typically for styling purposes (e.g. "item__price")
 - selectors using positional indexes within the tree, using the `nth-child` CSS selector (e.g. `nth-child(2)`, representing the second child of an element)

+The minimum criteria for a plausible selector $s$ is that it uniquely identifies the value within the row: $select(r, s) = \{v\}$.
+But there may be many plausible selectors, so we must pick a best one.

 We first prioritize selectors using classes, because they tend to be more robust to changes on the website.
 A single selector can combine multiple classes, but we prefer using fewer classes when possible.
 If no plausible class-based selector can be generated (for example, if the relevant elements don't have any classes to query), we fall back to using a positional index selector.
 This kind of selector can always be generated regardless of the contents of the page, but tends to be less accurate and robust.

 # Evaluation {#sec:evaluation}